pixunil/nepali-calendar-js/README.md

 Vikram Samvat (Hindi: विक्रम सम्वत्, Nepali: विक्रम सम्वत्) (abbreviated as V.S. (or VS) or B.S. (or BS)) is the historical Hindu calendar of India and Nepal.
 It uses lunar months and solar sidereal year (see: Vedic time keeping).
 It is used as the official calendar in Nepal.
 [Read more on Wikipedia](https://en.wikipedia.org/wiki/Vikram_Samvat).

-Calendar conversion is based on the data in nepali-calendar.json file
+Calendar conversion is based on the JSON Data exposed as "NepaliCalendarData"

 ## Limitations
 Calendar range from 2000 BS to 2090 BS